 The Deloitte's TSM Streamline model is used to derive the cost of FOGs.
 The model is calibrated to the European swap curve plus a fixed margin of 1.3%, which is consistent with the calibration at 31 December 2010.
-The yield curve used at 30 June 2010 was calibrated to the Irish Government yield curve and extrapolated at longer durations where no Irish Government bonds exist.
 The use of these yield curves to discount the negative cash flows in the FOG models is consistent with the yield curve used to discount the positive cash flows in the PVIF, as outlined above.
 The equity volatility rate used in the model is calibrated to the market implied equity volatility rate at 30 June 2011.
 Ten years of historical weekly data are used to derive the correlation between the returns on different asset classes.
-Further details of the FOGs is contained in Note 12 to the supplementary information to the Annual Report and Financial Statements 2010.
+Further details on the FOGs is contained in Note 12 to the supplementary information to the Annual Report and Financial Statements 2010.